-To learn more about the max effective IOPS per compute size, using the combination of both compute and storage, is shown below:
+To learn more about the maximum IOPS per compute size is shown below:

-The maximum effective IOPS is dependent on the maximum available IOPS per compute size.
-See to the formula below and refer to the column Max uncached disk throughput: IOPS/MBps in the B-series, Ddsv4-series, and Edsv4-series documentation.
+The maximum IOPS is dependent on the maximum available IOPS per compute size.
+Refer to the column Max uncached disk throughput: IOPS/MBps in the B-series, Ddsv4-series, and Edsv4-series documentation.

-Max effective IOPS = MINIMUM("Max uncached disk throughput: IOPS/MBps" of compute size, storage provisioned in GiB * 3)
+Complimentary IOPS are equal to MINIMUM("Max uncached disk throughput: IOPS/MBps" of compute size, 300 + storage provisioned in GiB * 3)

 You can monitor your I/O consumption in the Azure portal (with Azure Monitor) using IO percent metric.
-If you need more IOPS, you will need to understand if you are restricted by the compute size or the storage provisioned.
-Scale your server's compute or storage provisioned accordingly.
+If you need more IOPS then the max IOPS based on compute then you need to scale your server's compute.